Quebec: Acadians

-Quebec houses an Acadian community spread out across several regions.
+Quebec houses Acadian communities.
 Acadians mainly live on the Magdalen Islands and in Gaspesia, but about thirty other communities are present elsewhere in Quebec, mostly in the Côte-Nord and Centre-du-Québec regions.
-An Acadian community in Quebec can be called a "Cadie" or "Petite Cadie", and some cities and villages use the demonym "Cadien".
+An Acadian community in Quebec can be called a "Cadie", "Petite Cadie" or "Cadien".

 Economy

 Quebec has an advanced, market-based, and open economy.
-In 2009, its gross domestic product (GDP) of US$32,408 per capita at purchasing power parity remains lower than the Canadian average of US$37,830 per capita.
-The economy of Quebec is ranked the 37th largest economy in the world just behind Greece and 28th for the GDP per capita.
-The economy of Quebec represents 20.36% of the total GDP of Canada.
-The provincial debt-to-GDP ratio peaked at 50.7% in 2012–2013, and is projected to decline to 33.8% in 2023–2024.
+In 2022, its gross domestic product (GDP) was US$50,000 per person at purchasing power parity.
+The economy of Quebec is the 46th largest in the world behind Chile and 29th for GDP per person.
+Quebec represents 19% of the GDP of Canada.
+The provincial debt-to-GDP ratio peaked at 51% in 2012–2013, and declined to 43% in 2021.

-Like most industrialized countries, the economy of Quebec is based mainly on the services sector.
+Like most industrialized countries, the economy is based mainly on the services sector.
 Quebec's economy has traditionally been fuelled by abundant natural resources and a well-developed infrastructure, but has undergone significant change over the past decade.
 Firmly grounded in the knowledge economy, Quebec has one of the highest growth rates of GDP in Canada.
-The knowledge sector represents about 30.9% of Quebec's GDP.
+The knowledge sector represents about 31% of Quebec's GDP.
 In 2011, Quebec experienced faster growth of its research-and-development (R&D) spending than other Canadian provinces.
-Quebec's spending in R&D in 2011 was equal to 2.63% of GDP, above the European Union average of 1.84% and will have to reaches the target of devoting 3% of GDP to research and development activities in 2013 according to the Lisbon Strategy.
+Quebec's spending in R&D in 2011 was equal to 2.63% of GDP, above the European Union average of 1.8%.
 The percentage spent on research and technology is the highest in Canada and higher than the averages for the Organisation for Economic Co-operation and Development and the G7 countries.

-Some of the most important national Québécois companies include: Bombardier, Desjardins, the National Bank of Canada, the Jean Coutu Group, Transcontinental média, Quebecor, the Métro Inc. food retailers, Hydro-Québec, the Société des alcools du Québec, the Bank of Montreal, Saputo, the Cirque du Soleil, the Caisse de dépôt et placement du Québec, the Normandin restaurants, and Vidéotron.
+Some of the most important companies from Quebec are: Bombardier, Desjardins, the National Bank of Canada, the Jean Coutu Group, Transcontinental média, Quebecor, the Métro Inc. food retailers, Hydro-Québec, the Société des alcools du Québec, the Bank of Montreal, Saputo, the Cirque du Soleil, the Caisse de dépôt et placement du Québec, the Normandin restaurants, and Vidéotron.